Theo Wade Brown

-Theo Wade Brown (26 May 1950 – 30 April 2002) was an English carpenter, designer and engineer.
+Theo Wade Brown (26 May 1950 – 30 April 2002) was an English carpenter, designer and engineer, and amateur musician.

-Brown was also a bon viveur, amateur musician and genuine eccentric.
-With his handlebar moustache and long red hair, he was an unmistakable figure.

-Brown was a well-known member of the London film special effects community, and one of the core team at the Computer Film Company that won a Scientific and Technical Academy Award for developing digital film technology.
+Brown was a member of the London film special effects community, and one of the core team members at the Computer Film Company that won a Scientific and Technical Academy Award for developing digital film technology.

-Brown later designed the Northlight film scanner for the Computer Film Company scanner division (now Filmlight), and was responsible not only for its remarkable engineering design, but also its 1920s-style marble and steel appearance—an artistic flourish that was characteristic of Brown's approach to life.
+Brown later designed the Northlight film scanner for the Computer Film Company scanner division (now Filmlight), and was responsible not only for its engineering design, but also its 1920s-style marble and steel appearance—an artistic flourish that was characteristic of Brown's approach to life.

-Brown suffered from bipolar disorder which led eventually to his death.
+Brown suffered from bipolar disorder, which led eventually to his death.

 In 2010, he was posthumously awarded a Scientific and Technical Academy Award for his work at Filmlight on the Northlight scanner technology.